Southwick Court: Since the 18th century

-By mid-century, members of the Long family were again resident.
+By mid-century, members of the Long family were again resident, although they were unrelated to the wealthy gentry family who owned the property.
 The 1851 Census shows 55-year-old John Long living in the house with his wife Sarah and sons John, Joseph and William, and farming the 186-acre estate.
 They were still there on the night of the 1861 Census; and in 1864 Mrs Long – an invalid according to newspaper reports – sounded the alarm when ten hay ricks were ignited by lightning during an unnaturally fierce thunderstorm.
 In April 1871, according to Census records, John Long, by then in his mid-70s, still lived in the house, with wife Sarah and adult children John and Sarah.
 John Long senior died only a few days after the Census report was taken.

 Ownership of Southwick Court and its fields may have been divided by then.
 In 1867, the main Long family estate had been inherited by Richard Penruddocke Long of Rood Ashton.
 However, the precise allocation of land among members of the Long family is unclear.
 The Return of Owners of Land survey of 1873 shows Richard Penruddocke Long to own a total of 13,600 acres in and around Rood Ashton and Trowbridge.
 However, one John Long – presumably elder son of John Long sr who had died two years earlier – is reported to own 68 acres in Southwick, while separately "J Long & others" owned another 59 acres.
 John Long junior appears to have retired from farming after his father's death and he moved to a different house in nearby Woodmarsh, bordering the Southwick Court estate.
 That is where he appears in the 1881 Census.
 At that point, Southwick Court is occupied by his sister-in-law Eliza Greenhill Long, widow of John junior's younger brother Joseph Long, who had died the previous year aged just 53.
 Eliza lived there, perhaps only for a year or so, with her children Joseph, Eliza, Sarah, William and Florence.